Paul Costelloe

 Paul Costelloe (born 23 June 1945) is an Irish designer and artist.

 In popular culture

-In 2010, Costelloe was one of six contemporary and internationally renowned Irish fashion designers featured on a set of Irish postage stamps issued by An Post.
+In 2010, Costelloe was one of six contemporary Irish fashion designers featured on a set of Irish postage stamps issued by An Post.
 The other designers featured were Louise Kennedy, Lainey Keogh, John Rocha, Philip Treacy and Orla Kiely.

 Along with Kennedy, he was a celebrity guest judge for the 2013 final of RTÉ Television's Craft Master show.